If you have toddlers or small children, you may have already poison-proofed your house. If not, the sooner you get started, the better.

 Garage and household items

-- Cleaning products and solvents, including laundry and dishwasher detergent (liquid or powder), bleach, ammonia, furniture or metal polish, oven cleaner, drain cleaner, toilet bowl cleaner, and rust remover.
+- Cleaning products and solvents, including laundry and dishwasher detergent (liquid or powder), laundry pods, bleach, ammonia, furniture or metal polish, oven cleaner, drain cleaner, toilet bowl cleaner, and rust remover.

 - Automotive supplies, including gas, antifreeze, windshield wiper fluid, motor oil, and cleaning solutions.